datafold/demo/README.md

 - production schema in Databricks: `demo.default`
 - PR schemas: `demo.pr_num_<pr_number>`

+### Data replication demo

+To demonstrate Datafold functionality for data replication monitoring, a pre-configured Postgres instance is populated with 'correct raw data' (`analytics.data_source.subscription_created` table); the `subscription__created` seed CSV file contains 'corrupted raw data'.

+### Datafold Demo Org structure
 Corresponding Datafold Demo Org contains the following integrations:
 - `Snowflake` data connection
 - `Coalesce-Demo` CI integration for the `Snowflake` data connection and the `master` branch
 - `Databricks-Demo` data connection
 - `Coalesce-Demo-Databricks` CI integration for the `Databricks-Demo` data connection and the `master-databricks` branch
 - `Postgres` data connection for Cross-DB data diff monitors

-### Data replication simulation

-To demonstrate Datafold functionality for data replication monitoring, a pre-configured Postgres instance is populated with 'correct raw data' (`analytics.data_source.subscription_created` table); the `subscription__created` seed CSV file contains 'corrupted raw data'.

 ## Running this project in custom environment
 To get up and running with this project: